TSC-Home/Shortly/README.md

 ## Roadmap

-We're open to your ideas!
-Please create an issue if you have suggestions.
+We welcome your suggestions!
+If you have any ideas, please feel free to create an issue.
+If you have any ideas, please do not hesitate to create a topic.

 - short urls ✔